 Due to the current COVID-19 lockdown situation, the Edinburgh Biostratigraphy Collection is closed until further notice.

 The Edinburgh Biostratigraphy Collection is housed in an environmentally monitored fossil store that is close to a fully equipped palaeontology laboratory.

 The biostratigraphical material is almost exclusively derived from exposures and boreholes in Scotland.
 It comprises three main collections:

-- Survey Collection of about 430 000 registered specimens (including 30 000 specimens donated by the late John Smith)
+- Survey Collection: about 430 000 registered specimens (including 30 000 specimens donated by the late John Smith)

-- Type and Stratigraphical Collection of about 16 000 registered specimens (about 11 000 of which now reside at Keyworth)
+- Type and Stratigraphical Collection: about 16 000 registered specimens (about 11 000 of which now reside at Keyworth)

-- Palaeontological Slides Collection of about 6500 registered micropalaeontological slides and fossil thin sections.
+- Palaeontological Slides Collection: about 6500 registered micropalaeontological slides and fossil thin sections.

 There are several digital datasets associated with the Murchison House Biostratigraphical Collection.

 The Survey Collection, which has been in existence since 1869, is stored in mobile racks with trays ordered by locality and registration number.